Leonardo-Boss/suckless-site/sta.li/faq.md

 inelegant hacks people came up with in the past.
 There is zero evidence that dynamic linking makes executables faster.
 There is only some evidence that preloading dynamic libraries vs not preloading dynamic libraries improves the startup of dynamic executables.
-But the introduction of preloading comes to a cost as well, the kernel will have to do much more work when supporting such contrivances.
+But the introduction of preloading comes at a cost as well, the kernel will have to do much more work when supporting such contrivances.

-Dynamic linking also greately increases the complexity of the kernel VM and makes it much slower.
+Dynamic linking also greatly increases the complexity of the kernel VM and makes it much slower.
 And kludgy solutions to this make things more complicated and add many more points of total failure.